Corporate and technical writing, marketing material

 Solution?
 Cut them out!

-We then had a scribbled-through, scratched-out contract, stiff with legal writing and buttressed with engineering phrases, and flowering with yellow sticky notes.
+I then had a scribbled-through, scratched-out contract, stiff with legal writing and buttressed with engineering phrases, and flowering with yellow sticky notes.
 The next thing was to turn it into plain English.

-We cut down expanses of weedy phrases.
+I cut down expanses of weedy phrases.
 "Give consideration to" became "consider".
 "Until such time as" became "until".
 "In the event of" became "if".
 "Hereby" was simply chopped.
 (You can chop out a lot.)

 But some words you can't cut, no matter how ponderous and off-putting they sound.
 They have an exact legal meaning and there aren't any equivalents in everyday speech.
 So words like "indemnify" stayed put.
-And there are certain subtleties of construction to keep an eye on -- explained in a plain-English-for-lawyers reference book we've come to trust.
+And there are certain subtleties of construction to keep an eye on -- explained in a plain-English-for-lawyers reference book I've come to trust.

 The lawyers and engineers checked everything.
-We made it easier by putting in a long alphabetical index.
+I made it easier by putting in a long alphabetical index.
 They could find every reference to "dust-suppression" for example, no matter where the phrase popped up in the contract.
 The index was so popular it became part of the contract.

 The plain-English contract was signed.
 It has been used as planned, by anyone who needs to refer to it -- lawyer or not.